The Design and Implementation of a High-Performance Log-Structured RAID System for ZNS SSDs: Evaluation

 \subsection{Methodology}

 We use a server that runs Ubuntu 22.04 LTS with Linux kernel 5.15.
 It has a 16-core Intel Xeon Silver 4215 2.5\,GHz CPU and 96\,GiB DRAM.
-It is attached with four 4-TiB Western Digital Ultrastar DC ZN540 ZNS SSDs \cite{zn540}.
+It is attached with four 4\,TiB Western Digital Ultrastar DC ZN540 ZNS SSDs \cite{zn540}.
 Each SSD has 3,690 zones, with a zone capacity of 1,077\,MiB each.
-We format each SSD with a logical block size of 4\,KiB and a block metadata size (in the out-of-band area) of 64\,bytes.
+We format each SSD with a logical block size of 4\,KiB and a block metadata size (in the out-of-band area) of 64~bytes.
 By default, we focus on (3+1)-RAID-5, yet we also consider other RAID schemes and a larger-scale emulated ZNS SSD array based on FEMU \cite{li18} (\S\ref{subsec:micro}).

 We mainly consider two baselines: {\em ZoneWrite-Only} and {\em ZoneAppend-Only}.
 ZoneWrite-Only always uses Zone Write for all writes (i.e., $G=1$), while ZoneAppend-Only always uses Zone Append for all writes and does not employ a group-based data layout (i.e., $G=S$) (\S\ref{subsec:group}).
-We also compare \sysname with a simplified version of RAIZN \cite{kim23}, which we implement as a user-space block device based on SPDK (referred to as {\em RAIZN-SPDK}) for single-segment writes.
-Note that the open-source version of RAIZN \cite{raizn} is currently implemented as a kernel device mapper, so we re-implement RAIZN as a user-space block device for fair comparisons with \sysname.
+For fair comparisons, when there are multiple open segments, ZoneWrite-Only and ZoneAppend-Only also write small chunks to small-chunk segments and large chunks to large-chunk segments, only using Zone Write and Zone Append, respectively.